learn-co-curriculum/dsc-prework-intro-general/README.md

 Many people on Learn have already spent some time dabbling with coding and data analysis by using the amazing and plentiful resources all around the internet.
 In developing the content here on Learn, though, we make no assumptions about background.
-This prework content is designed for those who .
+This prework content is designed for those who have analytic ability but not any  specific coding skill.
 Lessons build off each other, providing the tools and concepts necessary to complete future lessons.

 What we don't do, however, is dumb anything down.
 We believe in your infinite